Madhawa97/ssd-life-calc/README.md

 ## Introduction

-Simple calculator for check the usable time period of the SSD on your M1 Macs based on your usage.
+Simple calculator for check the usable time period of the SSD on your M1 Macs on the go.
 The results will be further accurate with a Longer time period ( minimum is a day, a month is preferred. )

-This calculates based on the available free space on your SSD and **assuming these SSDs have a 150TBW per 250GB.**
+Script calculates based on the available free space on your SSD and **assuming these SSDs have a 150TBW per 250GB.**

 ## Prerequisites